vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Set-DrsAutomationLevel.md

 ### -level

 The vSphere Distributed Resource Scheduler automation level to be set.
-The value can be one amongst ("FullyAutomated", "Manual", "PartiallyAutomated", "Disabled").
+The value can be one of the following ("FullyAutomated", "Manual", "PartiallyAutomated", "Disabled").

 ```yaml
 Type: String